 From the car rental location, you can drive into Florence.

-If you’re staying in Florence for a while, I wouldn’t recommend picking up a rental car at the airport.
+Helpful Tip: If you’re staying in Florence for a while, I wouldn’t recommend picking up a rental car at the airport.
 Driving in Florence isn’t fun (or necessary for tourist visits) and parking is expensive.
 Instead, take a different mode of transport to the Florence city center, and then rent a car in Florence when you’re ready to leave the city and begin the part of your trip that requires a car (for example, exploring the Tuscan countryside).

-If you’re renting a car, check out this article with helpful tips on renting a car and driving in Italy.
+If you’re renting a car, check out

 Important: If your hotel is in a ZTL (zono traffico limitato – limited traffic zone), make sure you give your rental car’s license plate number to your hotel’s reception.
 They will contact the local authorities, so you don’t receive a fine.